coreos/docs/os/booting-on-niftycloud.md

-# Running CoreOS on NIFTY Cloud
+# Running CoreOS Container Linux on NIFTY Cloud

 NIFTY Cloud is a Japanese cloud computing provider.
 These instructions are also [available in Japanese](booting-on-niftycloud-JA_JP.md).
 Before proceeding, you will need to [install NIFTY Cloud CLI][cli-documentation].